 Federal Asset-Limit Indexing and Outreach

 Federal Medicare improvements legislation indexed MSP asset limits to inflation.
 For 2026 the federal MSP/LIS aligned resource limits per medicare-2026-premiums-and-deductibles.json (sourced to the CMS LIS memo) are $9,950 single / $14,910 couple.
+Those are the federal standards, not an absolute cutoff: states can effectively raise both the income and the resource limits by disregarding certain income and resources, so an applicant somewhat over either figure should apply rather than rule themselves out.
 Verify current resource limits on the Medicare Savings Programs page.

 Subsequent federal funding has continued for MSP outreach through State Health Insurance Assistance Programs (SHIPs, called GeorgiaCares in Georgia) and Area Agencies on Aging (AAAs).

-A federal SSA data-sharing pathway applies to SLMB as well as QMB: when a Medicare beneficiary applies for Part D Low-Income Subsidy through Social Security, the application can be transmitted to the state Medicaid agency for automatic MSP determination including SLMB evaluation.
+A federal data-sharing pathway run by the Social Security Administration applies to SLMB as well as QMB: when a Medicare beneficiary applies for Part D Low-Income Subsidy through Social Security, the application can be transmitted to the state Medicaid agency for automatic MSP determination including SLMB evaluation.

 Who Qualifies for SLMB in Georgia